 When most people think of Sharp, they likely think about really big TVs.
-However, in an effort to help you clean up your home theater, the company has been working on something even bigger than their TVs, and it’s finally ready for its coming-out party.
+However, in an effort to help you clean up your home theater, the company has been working on something even bigger than its TVs, and it’s finally ready for its coming-out party.
 Today, Sharp unveiled its new media player, which uses dual wireless technologies to transmit both high resolution audio and video without cables.
 Sharp calls it the Sharp High Resolution Audio Player, but the name doesn’t do the device justice — it’s way more than just a high-res audio player.

 Sharp has been developing its futuristic new player, the model SD-WH100U, for years.
 In fact, we caught a glimpse of what this technology could do in early 2013 at CES, and the prototype version of today’s device thoroughly impressed, able to send crystal clear audio and video to a surround sound speaker system and TV that was virtually indistinguishable from a traditional wired setup.